gaelso/NEPAL-TREES-2023/README.md

 ### How to use

-:exclamation: :exclamation: :exclamation: These scripts are intended to work with confidential data downloaded separately and won't work without it.
+:exclamation::exclamation::exclamation: These scripts are intended to work with confidential data downloaded separately and won't work without it.

 1. Download and extract the repository: Code > Download ZIP.
 1. Run the R project file (requires Rstudio).